UK Regulations

 Solar equipment must not protrude more than 200mm from the building surface.
 For roof-mounted panels this is straightforward, but for balcony-mounted panels, it's more nuanced.

-The practical reality: Most balcony solar panels mounted vertically on railings, or tilted at an angle on a balcony floor, will protrude more than 200mm when measured from the building facade.
-In practice, enforcement for small balcony panel installations is essentially non-existent — but if you want to be strictly compliant, panels mounted flat against a south-facing wall or within a balcony void are your safest approach.
+The practical difficulty: Most balcony solar panels mounted vertically on railings, or tilted on a balcony floor, will protrude more than 200mm measured from the building facade.
+This is one of the specific reasons the balcony position is unclear — the limit was written for panels sitting on a roof slope.
+Panels flat against a wall or set within a balcony void are the least likely to raise the question; if you need certainty, ask your local planning authority.

 2. Not on a listed building